Productivity paradox: IT unproductive hypotheses

+However, the hypothesis that IT was fundamentally unproductive weakened in the early 1990s, as total factor productivity growth in the United States accelerated.
+From 2000 through the most recent data in 2022, the information technology industry was among those to see the fastest productivity growth.

 Effects of economic sector share changes

 Gordon J. Bjork points out that manufacturing productivity gains continued, although at a decreasing rate than in decades past; however, the cost reductions in manufacturing shrank the sector size.
 The services and government sectors, where productivity growth is very low, gained in share, dragging down the overall productivity number.
 Because government services are priced at cost with no value added, government productivity growth is near zero as an artifact of the way in which it is measured.
 Bjork also points out that manufacturing uses more capital per unit of output than government or services.